NREL/SAM/README.md

 The desktop version of SAM for Windows, Mac, or Linux builds from the following open source projects:

-* [SSC](https://github.com/nrel/ssc) is a set of "compute modules" that simulate different kinds of power systems and financial structures (you could think of it as the home for most of the actual algorithms in SAM).
+* [SSC](https://github.com/nrel/ssc) is a set of "compute modules" that simulate different kinds of power systems and financial structures.
 It can be run directly using the [SAM Sofware Develoment Kit](https://sam.nrel.gov/sdk).

 * [LK](https://github.com/nrel/lk) is a scripting language that is integrated into SAM and allows users to add functionality to the program.
-It is also the language used to control some of the functionality in the user interface.

 * [wxWidgets](https://www.wxwidgets.org/) is a cross-platform graphical user interface platform used for SAM's user interface, and for the development tools included with SSC (SDKtool) and LK (LKscript).
 The current version of SAM uses wxWidgets 3.1.0.